EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 }
 ```

-In the gRPC client, you don't need to maintain it yourself.
+In the gRPC client, you don't need to maintain reconnection yourself.
 The gRPC client will handle that internally.
 It's enough to provide such initialisation:

 ```csharp
 private EventStoreClient GetEventStoreConnection(string connectionString)